Skip to content

 For young people who have multiple or profound disabilities it may be decided that a close family member, relative or independent mental capacity advocate (IMCA) can make a decision on their behalf.
 Once again, the young person must always be involved as much as possible.

-Managing a young person's money and benefits - Appointeeship
+Managing a young person's benefits - Appointeeship

 Making decisions on behalf of a young person - Deputyship